UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A healthy compost pile requires a ratio of three parts Brown (carbon-rich) to one part Green (nitrogen-rich) materials.

-What to Compost (and What to Skip)
+What to Compost (And What to Avoid)

 Visual guide: compost-friendly items (fruit, veggies) vs. keep-out items (meat, dairy, pet waste).